Zweihander-Main/org-newtab/README.md

 -   [x] Browser storage
 -   [x] Persistent default match query
+-   [ ] Display priority and clock status in browser
 -   [ ] Mark items as done from browser
 -   [ ] Clock in and out from browser
 -   [ ] Match query builder